-Many industrial companies are trying to profit from open innovation, which involves actively collaborating with external partners throughout the innovation process.
-Many companies now acquire technology from external sources in order to strengthen and speed up their internal innovation processes — an approach the authors call inbound open innovation.
-Companies also increasingly transfer some of their own proprietary technology to other companies by means such as licensing–an approach known as outbound open innovation.
+In the face of challenging economic conditions and growing international competition, many industrial companies are attempting to capture additional value from their technologies.
+In particular, many companies are trying to profit from open innovation, which involves actively collaborating with external partners throughout the innovation process.
+Many industrial companies now acquire technology from external sources in order to strengthen and speed up their internal innovation processes — an approach we call inbound open innovation.
+Companies also increasingly transfer some of their own proprietary technology to other companies by means such as licensing, to achieve various monetary and nonmonetary benefits.1 We call that approach outbound open innovation.

 Several pioneering companies, such as Procter & Gamble, Dow Chemical, IBM and Hewlett-Packard, have strongly profited from pursuing open innovation strategies.2 Following these successful examples, managers have focused on the need to establish open innovation strategies based on active collaborations with external partners.3

 How can large companies successfully implement open innovation strategies?

 - Employee attitudes that favor internal innovation often impede open innovation approaches.

 - Companies whose employees have favorable attitudes toward both

 inbound and outbound open innovation achieve the highest average return on sales.

 - Managers should revise incentive systems to support open innovation methods.

 However, many managers have insufficiently considered the challenges of implementing these strategies.
 Without a successful implementation process, the potential benefits of open innovation strategies will not materialize, and a company may lose some of its technological competitive advantage.4